Professor Graham Farmer

-I contribute to several journals as a referee I have have been guest editor of Building Research and Information (BRI).
+I contribute to numerous academic journals as a reviewer I have have been guest editor of Building Research and Information (BRI).

-My current research interests and activities can be organised into five interconnected themes; the theory of sustainable architecture, built environment ethics, research through design, material innovation, and concrete modernism.
+My current research interests and activities can be organised into four interconnected themes; the theory and practice of sustainable architecture, constructive design research, material innovation and material meanings.

 The theories and practices of sustainable architecture